Cultured meat

 Jason Matheny popularized the concept in the early 2000s after he co-authored a paper on cultured meat production and created New Harvest, the world's first non-profit organization dedicated to in vitro meat research.
 In 2013, Mark Post created a hamburger patty made from tissue grown outside of an animal; other cultured meat prototypes have gained media attention since.
 In 2020, SuperMeat opened a farm-to-fork restaurant in Tel Aviv called The Chicken, serving cultured chicken burgers in exchange for reviews to test consumer reaction rather than money; while the "world's first commercial sale of cell-cultured meat" occurred in December 2020 at Singapore restaurant 1880, where cultured chicken manufactured by United States firm Eat Just was sold.

 Most efforts focus on common meats such as pork, beef, and chicken; species which constitute the bulk of conventional meat consumption in developed countries.
 Some companies have pursued various species of fish and other seafood, such as Avant Meats who brought cultured grouper to market in 2021.
 Other companies such as Orbillion Bio have focused on high-end or unusual meats including elk, lamb, bison, and Wagyu beef.

 The production process of cultured meat is constantly evolving, driven by companies and research institutions.
-The applications for cultured meat havе led to ethical, health, environmental, cultural, and economic discussions.
+The applications for cultured meat have led to ethical, health, environmental, cultural, and economic discussions.
 Data published by The Good Food Institute found that in 2021 through 2023, cultured meat and seafood companies attracted over $2.5 billion in investment worldwide.
 However, cultured meat is not yet widely available.

+In January 2024, a study demonstrated that cow cells can produce their own growth factors and do not require the expensive recombinant growth factors or fetal bovine serum.

-A groundbreaking new study has demonstrated that cow cells can be produced safely, stably, and scalably in a laboratory setting through natural means, without genetic modification or any abnormal transformation.
+In November 2025, a study demonstrated that cow cells can be spontaneously immortalized after 500 days without genetic modification, similar to how chicken cells are readily spontaneously immortalized in culture.